single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 The implementation of Step 1 is dependent on the infrastructure you're using for your CDN.
 The AWS CLI ([`aws s3 sync`](https://docs.aws.amazon.com/cli/latest/reference/s3/)), Google gsutil ([`gsutil cp`](https://github.com/single-spa/import-map-deployer/blob/master/examples/ci-for-javascript-repo/gitlab-gcp-storage/.gitlab-ci.yml)), etc are easy ways of accomplishing this.

+If you prefer or require using docker containers rather than Cloud Storage like S3, see https://github.com/single-spa/docker-import-maps-mfe-server

 For the implementation of Step 2, you have a choice:

 a) Your CI makes a `curl` HTTP call to a running instance of [import-map-deployer](https://github.com/single-spa/import-map-deployer), which updates the import map in a concurrent-safe way.